lilys01/abundance-profile-quantification/README.md

 https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#installation

 # Data Generation
 Make a new directory.
-In that directory, follow the steps in directions below, with exception to the last step which is detailed under [Paired Read Simulation](#Paired-Read-Simulation): https://github.com/DerrickWood/kraken2-experiment-code/blob/master/README_DataGeneration.md
+In that directory, follow the steps in directions below, with exception to the last step which is detailed under [Paired Read Simulation](#Paired-Read-Simulation): <br />
+https://github.com/DerrickWood/kraken2-experiment-code/blob/master/README_DataGeneration.md

 # Paired Read Simulation